migrate_from_trac.rake does not convert timestamps in Trac database version 23

 private copy.
 This will benefit others who are trying to migrate to Redmine from Trac.

-#15 Updated by Craig Rodrigues almost 5 years ago
+#15 Updated by Craig Rodrigues about 5 years ago

 I'll see what I can do, but can't promise anything.
 My main reasons for fixing the